 - Increases in the effects of asthma and other respiratory illness

 - Sickness or food poisoning due to poor food handling

 - Heat Cramps – heat exhaustion and heat stroke

 - Plus many more

 People most affected by heatwaves in Australia

 No one likes to feel hot for an extended period of time but there are some groups who heatwaves are likely to affect more than most in the community.

 Programs and an associate response by emergency and other public services can only help reduce the impact.
 Furthermore, the public sector can promote good responses by communities which may help to build general community resilience around heatwaves in Australia.

-There may be a role her for members, who live in areas that experience regular heatwave, to provide education and advice on how their communities cope and become resilient when the weather is hot and dry.
+There may be a role here for members, who live in areas that experience regular heatwave, to provide education and advice on how their communities cope and become resilient when the weather is hot and dry.

-Vulnerable group include but are not limited to:
+The vulnerable group include but are not limited to: